-The Indian Statutory Commission, popularly known as the Simon Commission after the name of its chairman.
+The Indian Statutory Commission is popularly known as the Simon Commission after the name of its chairman.
 The commission had 7 members including the chairman Sir John Simon and all of them were Britishers.

 The Response of Congress

-Congress decided to boycott this Commission ‘on each level and in every form under the presidency of M.A Ansari in the Madras Session December 1927.
-Resolution of complete Independence was passed.
+Congress decided to boycott this Commission ‘on each level and in every form under the presidency of M.A Ansari in the Madras Session in December 1927.
+A resolution of complete Independence was passed.

 - Hindu Mahasabha was also included in the boycott of the Simon Commission.

-- Some decided not to boycott– Muhammad Shafi, Unionist in Punjab, Justice party in the south.
+- Some decided not to boycott– Muhammad Shafi, a Unionist in Punjab, Justice party in the south.

 The response of the public

-- The public was very angry as their emotions were brutally heart, they felt insulted because of the exclusion from the commission.
+The public was very angry as their emotions were brutally hearted, they felt insulted because of the exclusion from the commission.

-- The Commission reached Bombay on 3 February 1928, there was countrywide hartal on that day.
+- The Commission reached Bombay on 3 February 1928, there was a countrywide hartal on that day.

 - Black flags were demonstrated with the slogan “Simon Go Back”.

-- On a mass level, the students and public had participated in this demonstration, Senior leaders Nehru, and Bose emerged as leaders of students and youth.
+- On a mass level, the students and the public participated in this demonstration, Senior leaders Nehru, and Bose emerged as leaders of students and youth.

 Repression By Police